 Is Fermentation Safe?

 USDA Microbiologist Fred Breidt specializes in the safety of fermented and acidic foods.
 Although most of us eat some form of fermented food every day, the idea of fermenting our own food conjures up images of strange, iffy, and perhaps dangerous dishes.
 Surely it would be best to leave it to the experts.
 Not so, say food scientists, microbiologists, and fermentation advocates—especially in the case of fermented raw vegetables.
 They point out that just about any raw vegetable can be safely fermented at home, if done properly.
-Learn what fermentation is, its history, and how to do it safely, and be sure to bring your fermentation questions!
+Participants learned what fermentation is, its history, and how to do it safely.